lucide-icons/lucide/README.md

 ## What is Featherity?

-Featherity is a fork of [Feather Icons](https://github.com/feathericons/feather), with icons sourced by the community.
+Featherity is a community-run fork of [Feather Icons](https://github.com/feathericons/feather), open for anyone to contribute icons.

+Note that we are completely independent from Feather, so **icons submitted here won't get added to Feather Icons or its associated librairies**.

 ## Table of Contents